telerik/kendo-ui-core/docs/dataviz/diagram/editing.md

 	  }
     });

+## Add a delete tool

-## In order to be able to delete records, you should add a delete tool:
+Add a delete tool if you want to be able to delete records.

     $("#diagram").kendoDiagram({
       dataSource: dataSource,